ablab/IsoQuant/README.md

 /PATH/TO/SAMPLE2/file3.fastq:S2_REPLICATE3

 ```
+IsoQuant will produce 2 sets of resulting files (including annotations and expression tables), one for each experiment.
 Note, that file aliases given after a colon will be used in expression table header.

-* ONT cDNA reads; 2 samples with 2 replicates, each replicate has 2 files; official annotation in GTF format:
+* ONT cDNA reads; 2 experiments with 2 replicates, each replicate has 2 files; official annotation in GTF format:
 ```bash
 isoquant.py -d nanopore --fastq_list list.txt \
  --read_group file_name -l SAMPLE1 SAMPLE2 \